lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Acquiring data from NCBI blastP can be done online completely, subsetting orthorgroups of the 1kP has no online alternatives.

 ## Aligning the dataset

 Now that we have a collection of homologous sequences, the next step is to align these to each other.
-Two of the famous tools to this end are ClustalOMAGA (previously known as clustalW) and MUSCLE [@Sievers2014; @Edgar2004].
+Two of the famous tools to this end are ClustalOMEGA (previously known as clustalW) and MUSCLE [@Sievers2014; @Edgar2004].
 Both tools however, are single-threaded; meaning they can use only one CPU cores where modern computers often have several.
 They are outperformed in most cases by more modern tools, espicially for big or gappy datasets [@Pais2014].
 The transcriptome data of the 1kP occasionally contains mis-assemblies that cause such big gaps in an MSA.